SITXCOM002A - Work in a socially diverse environment

 If you are a current VU student, you may be able to enrol in this unit as an elective.

-- Contact the Trades College to see if you are able to take the unit.
+- Contact the VET College to see if you are able to take the unit.

 You can also contact us directly: